The Rugrats Movie: Production

-Whoopi Goldberg (left) and David Spade (right) provides the voices of Forest Rangers, Margaret and Frank.
+Whoopi Goldberg (left) and David Spade (right) provide the voices of Forest Rangers, Margaret and Frank.

 Talks about making Rugrats into a feature film existed since the beginning of the series.
 The first attempt was in May 1993, when Nickelodeon made a two-year contract deal with 20th Century Fox to produce new material, but an unnamed Nickelodeon executive did not rule out the possibility to make films based on their existing properties, one of those that was proposed was Rugrats, alongside Doug and The Ren & Stimpy Show.
 However, in February 1994, Nickelodeon's parent company Viacom acquired Paramount Pictures, and Paramount would distribute the films instead.
 As a result, the contract from Fox expired, with no films produced (although Doug would eventually receive a theatrical film from Walt Disney Pictures in 1999).
 Production on The Rugrats Movie started a year later in November 1995.
 The film's voice actors began recording their parts for the movie in late March 1997.
 Madonna was initially set to voice Dil Pickles, but Tara Strong got the role after her impression of a crying baby in the audition.

 Two months before the release of the movie, an episode prequel titled "The Family Tree" was aired as the penultimate episode of the fifth season.
 The film's beginning and ending parody Paramount and Lucasfilm's Indiana Jones film series.
 This later inspired the episode "Okey-Dokey Jones and the Ring of the Sunbeams", which aired during the show's eighth season in 2002.

 This film was the first Rugrats production to use digital ink and paint, rather than the traditional cel animation used in the show.

 Two songs were cut from the film during production.
 The first revolves around Stu and Didi in a nightmare sequence where Dr. Lipschitz criticizes their parenting through a song called "When the Baby Cries".
 The second depicts the Rugrats pushing the Reptar Wagon through the woods, debating what to do about Dil in an army chant style song.
-These two scenes were cut from the theatrical, VHS, DVD, Laserdisc, Blu-ray, and Paramount+ releases.
-However, these scenes are shown on CBS and Nickelodeon television airings of the film.
+Although these scenes were not present in the original theatrical release, nor any home media or streaming releases thereafter, they are shown on CBS and Nickelodeon television airings of the film.
 These scenes were also present in the print novelization.

-The film was released in theaters with a CatDog short titled "Fetch".
-This short was later broadcast in CatDog episode 21.
-However, the VHS, DVD, Laserdisc, and Blu-ray releases contain a different CatDog short from episode 28 titled "Winslow's Home Videos".